 - Intervention: Second Harvest Food Bank of Northeast Tennessee used repurposed school buses to expand meal delivery to rural children in remote areas of eight counties.

 - Results: During summer months, four converted school buses bring meals to nearly 350 children, traveling 11,000 miles in rural and remote areas.
 In toto, the organization reaches nearly 6,000 school children with food insecurity.

 According to the Food Research and Action Center's 2016 Summer Nutrition Status Report, only 1 in 6 of the nation's children in school lunch programs participated in summer food programs during 2014-2015.
 The Center's 2020 report revealed that in July 2019, for every 100 low-income children who participated in the school year lunch program, only about 14 children received a summer lunch.

-To address these summer food security issues in their own region, Second Harvest Food Bank of Northeast Tennessee has spent nearly a decade slowly expanding their outreach to children in rural and remote areas.
+To address these summer food security issues in their own region, Second Harvest Food Bank of Northeast Tennessee has spent now over a decade slowly expanding their outreach to children in rural and remote areas.
 As an affiliate of the Feeding America Network of Food Banks, the nation's largest foodbank network, Second Harvest, Kingsport, is the only food bank serving the eight county region, now reaching nearly 4300 children.

 Second Harvest began its food service mission in 1986.
 With time, the food bank's outreach grew, taking on the food security issues of children with programs such as Backpack Lunch.
 Calls from concerned rural teachers brought further focus to food security issues in the more rural and remote areas of their region.
 Acknowledging that rural food service programs were difficult due to distance and transportation issues, Second Harvest embraced the challenge and expanded their food security mission.
 In 2012, the conversion of 4 school buses into food delivery vehicles made a rural and remote reach to children possible.